Nine ways to secure team participation in process improvement

 We asked 300 process professionals to share the top tips and tricks they use to create and retain engagement within their teams.
 Here’s what they recommended:

 1. Communicate your process improvement initiatives

 Establish a plan to keep your process management efforts top-of-mind with staff.
 Use a variety of vehicles, from emails to newsletter articles to lunchroom posters, to maintain consistent communications.
-Some companies even create role plays (or have gone so far as to produce a video or animation) to demonstrate the benefits of easy-to-follow processes for both their staff and customers.
+Some companies even create role plays or produce a video or animation to demonstrate the benefits of easy-to-follow processes for both their staff and customers.

 It’s also important to share the communications workload so that it’s easier to manage and maintain.
 One way to do this is by finding process improvement champions who are willing to take turns sharing a ‘Tip of the Week’ with users.

 2. Recognize the efforts of your process heroes

 To maintain interest among users, it’s important to give recognition where recognition is due.
 That can mean instituting easy-to-run acknowledgements like the user of the month, the most innovative improvement suggestion, or the process of the week.

 Some companies have set up a Heroes and Villains (top users versus infrequent users) leaderboard.
 Others do regular announcements of their newly certified process champions to the rest of the organization.

 Ensure that workers have proper training, ongoing support, and the resources they need to get involved with continuous improvement initiatives.